Rev2106/SRTChallenge/README.md

 # SRT Challenge
-An infinite-runner type game built at Westwood College around year 2006 in a handful of weeks using C++/DirectX
+An infinite-runner type game built at Westwood College around year 2006 in a handful of weeks using C++/DirectX from scratch.

 ## Screenshots